-On January 18, 2012, D&B Entertainment sold approximately eight hundred thirty-three shares of its common stock previously held as treasury stock to three outside directors for an aggregate price of approximately \$1,200.
+On January 18, 2012, D&B Entertainment sold approximately eight hundred thirty-three shares of its common stock previously held as treasury stock to three outside directors for an aggregate price of approximately \$1,000.
 Proceeds from the sale were used to repay funds that had been advanced to D&B Entertainment by the Company.
 The per share sales price approximates the value per share as determined by an independent third party valuation prepared as of October 30, 2011.

-Subsequent to the transactions described above, the Oak Hill Funds control approximately 95.4% and certain members of our Board of Directors and management control approximately 4.6% of the outstanding common stock of D&B Entertainment.
+As of February 3, 2013, the Oak Hill Funds control approximately 95.4% and certain members of our Board of Directors and management control approximately 4.6% of the outstanding common stock of D&B Entertainment.